devlup-labs/plink/README.md

-# Plink - Peer-to-Peer File Transfer
+# plink - Peer-to-Peer File Transfer

-Plink is a secure, efficient peer-to-peer file transfer tool that enables direct file sharing between devices without relying on centralized servers.
-Built with modularity and security in mind, Plink implements multiple connection strategies and robust encryption to ensure safe and reliable file transfers.
+plink is a secure, efficient peer-to-peer file transfer tool that enables direct file sharing between devices without relying on centralized servers.
+Built with modularity and security in mind.

 ## Features